 The law provides for a standard 40-hour workweek and mandates at least one day of rest per week.
 Employers are required to compensate work in excess of 40 hours per week at overtime rates, a provision most employers respected.
 The law provides for paid annual holidays.
 The government did not universally apply the law that restricts workdays to 12 hours or less.

-In 2017 the Inter-American Development Bank estimated the informal economy generated over 40 percent of GDP.
+In 2017 the Inter-American Development Bank estimated the informal economy generated more than 40 percent of GDP.
 Most violations pertaining to acceptable conditions of work occurred in the informal sector.